SFC Mark Holbert

 After a year in Korea, Mark decided to attend the Special Forces Assessment Selection at Fort Bragg, North Carolina.
 He was selected and in February 2003, he started the Special Forces Qualification Course and graduated in August 2004.
 Mark was awarded the MOS of Weapon Sergeant and was assigned to 3rd Special Forces Group in October 2004.
 After doing that job for 3 years, he became a Special Forces Intel Sergeant.
 During his time in 3rd Special Forces Group, he deployed to Afghanistan four times, and also spent time in Pakistan and other countries throughout the Middle East.

 Mark deployed to Afghanistan three times without serious injury, but on his fourth trip, his luck ran out.
 The day he was injured will forever be burned in his memory.
 It was August 16, 2010, a normal day in the Helmand Province: sunny, hot and dusty.
 They were responding to an explosion on the outer security perimeter of their forward operating base.
 When they arrived at the explosion site, everyone was on alert waiting for an ambush, or worse, for someone to set off an improvised explosive device (IED).
 Once the area was called cleared by the engineers, everyone started to walk around the tower and the explosion site.
 His team sergeant, two Marines, and he walked into the tower to scan the orchards across the road.
 He left the tower to drive around the plateau with two other teammates to see if anyone was acting suspicious.
 After he returned back to the IED site, he walked over to talk to his team sergeant.
 When he was heading back to the vehicle, it happened.
-BOOM!!
 He stepped on an IED.

 When the IED went off, he knew that he was injured.
-He saw immediately that his thumb had been amputated, and had suffered severe damage to his hands.
+He saw immediately that his thumb had been amputated, and he had suffered severe damage to his hands.
 He did not look down at his legs, because he just knew that they were missing, so he just yelled for his Medic.
 His Medic and his Special Forces brothers were trying to stop his bleeding, so they quickly wrapped his wounds assuring him that everything was going to be fine.
-Once the helicopter landed, and he was loaded on board, that is when he realized that both legs were amputated above his knees.
+Once the helicopter landed, and he was loaded on board, he realized that both legs were amputated above his knees.
 The last thing he remembers was a British nurse on the helicopter telling him everything was going to be okay, and that she was going to put him to sleep.